 What is the difference between making or losing 27k in 15 minutes?
 That's just the situation that faced one of my clients.
 How would that make you feel?
-What about if it was just the odd £50 now and then?
+What about if it was just loosing the odd £20 now and then?
+Would you even know if that was happening?

 In the healthcare profession, the topic of money is a veritable minefield.
 Naturally it's a profession that attracts caring, nurturing people.
 Nice people who want to help everyone and make the biggest impact that they can to humanity.
 Highly skilled individuals who are trained in improving the highest assets - someone's health and wellbeing.
 I mean who doesn’t want to make sure everyone feels better?

-However, in the private healthcare sector there needs to be a financial transaction, and this can be challenging for many.
-Three topics reoccur time and time again;
+However, in the private healthcare sector there still needs to be a financial transaction, a sale, and for many this can be extremely challenging.
+These can be broken into three themes that reoccur time and time again;

 The Money Mindset

-One of my favourite team meeting exercises is understanding the mindset of money.
+One of my favourite team training exercises is understanding the mindset of money.

 Quick fire round – how would you complete the following;